-IFRS 7.39(c) IFRS 7.B11F The Group's objective is to maintain cash and marketable securities to meet its liquidity requirements for 30-day periods at a minimum.
-This objective was met for the reporting period.
-Funding for long-term liquidity needs is additionally secured by an adequate amount of committed credit facilities and the ability to sell long-term financial assets.
+IFRS 7.39(c)The Group's objective is to maintain cash and marketable securities to meet its liquidityIFRS 7.B1IFrequirements for 30-day periods at a minimum.
+This objective was met for the reporting period.Funding for long-term liquidity needs is additionally secured by an adequate amount of committed credit facilities and the ability to sell long-term financial assets.